maxcomlan/rumblejs/core/README.md

 ## Available functions and attributes

 ### readonly length: number
 Returns the total number of keys available in the storage

 ### clear(): void
 Clears the storage, and triggers the `clear` event.
 Interceptable with `onClear`.

 ### getItem(key: string): string | null
+Returns the current value associated with the given key, or null if the given key does not exist

 ### getString(key: string): string | null
+Returns the current value associated with the given key, or null if the given key does not exist

 ### getObject(key: string): any | null
+Returns the current value associated with the given key with automatic conversion to Javascript Object with `JSON.parse`, or null if the given key does not exist

 ### getNumber(key: string): number | null
+Returns the current value associated with the given key with automatic parsing to number with `parseFloat`, or null if the given key does not exist

 ### getBoolean(key: string): boolean
+Returns the current value associated with the given key with automatic parsing to boolean by checking if the value is equal to `true` or `1`, or false if the given key does not exist

 ### getMatches(pattern: string | RegExp): { key: string, value: string | null }[]
+Returns every key value pair where the key match the given pattern. if each key-pair, the value might be null

 ### getNonNullMatches(pattern: string | RegExp): { key: string, value: string }[]
+Returns every key value pair where the key match the given pattern. if each key-pair, but skip keys with null values.

 ### key(index: number): string | null
+Return the key at the specified index

 ### removeItem(key: string): void
+Remove the specified key from the storage.

 ### setItem(key: string, value: string): void

-### on(params: SubscribeParams): Subscription
+Append the given key value to storage.

 ### onRead(key: SubscribeParams['key'], listener: SubscribeParams['listener']): Subscription